Month: April 2010

 Why do scientists go crazy searching for origins?
 Why do some of us search so hard for roots?
 It is curiosity, to be sure, but no one sacrifices everything just …

 Thank God for President Obama.
 The most important and complicated task of the age is inching the world toward international principles of rights and non-violence, while at the same time engaging powerful nondemocratic countries in a way that honors them, entices them, and does not do more harm than good.
 This is difficult when those same countries are oppressing their neighbors or their own populations.
 President Obama is repairing the damage to the Russian/American relationship and the world will be safer in the long run for it.
 At the same time, he will try no doubt to reassure and build his East European relationships, just as he has tried to engage China and the Dalai Lama at the same time.
 He cannot dance alone and China made a mistake in disrespecting him.
 Russia is actually being smarter of late with Obama.
 This is principled, careful, strong diplomacy.
-But we …
+But we cannot …